Large-Scale Poloidal Magnetic Field Dynamo Leads to Powerful Jets in GRMHD Simulations of Black Hole Accretion with Toroidal Field: Results

-This picture is consistent with the butterfly diagram shown in Fig.~\ref{fig:butterfly}: patches of toroidal magnetic field, $b^{\hat\phi}$, rise with alternating signs away from the equator.
-However, our dynamo is rather sporadic and irregular, reminiscent of lower plasma $\beta$ shearing box simulations (e.g. \citealt{Bai2012,Salvesen2016}) and global simulations of very thick discs (with $h/r=0.4$, \citealt{2018ApJ...861...24H}) that show similar irregularity and even complete absence of sign flips.
-Most global simulations at high $\beta$ values tend to show a more regular behavior of the butterfly diagram \citep{Shi2010,Oneill2011,Flock2012,Beckwith2011,Simon2011,Simon2012,Jiang2017,Siegel2017}.
-Note the clear asymmetry in our diagram: the upper half is dominated by the positive and the lower half by the negative $b^{\hat{\phi}}$.
-This tends to match the polarity of the two jets, demarcated by the black lines, potentially reflecting the fact that the disc and jets are permeated by the same dynamo-generated poloidal magnetic flux loop.
+This picture is consistent with the butterfly diagram in Fig.~\ref{fig:butterfly}: patches of toroidal magnetic field, $b^{\hat\phi}$, rise with alternating signs away from the equator.
+However, our dynamo is rather sporadic and irregular, reminiscent of lower plasma $\beta$ (e.g. \citealt{Bai2012,Salvesen2016}) and sub-Keplerian \citep{2015MNRAS.446.2102N} shearing box simulations, and global simulations of very thick discs (\citealt{2018ApJ...861...24H,2019MNRAS.482..848D}) that show similar irregularity and even complete absence of sign flips.
+Global simulations at high $\beta$ tend show a more regular butterfly diagram \citep{Shi2010,Oneill2011,Flock2012,Beckwith2011,Simon2011,Simon2012,Jiang2017,Siegel2017}.